 Tokens gave the model its vocabulary.
 Embeddings gave those tokens useful geometry.
 Now an engineer needs a measurement: when the real next token appears, how much probability did the model assign to it?

-You will build that number from probabilities, implement its failure-resistant details, and write an evaluation report that answers a more important question than "is the score low?": is this score comparable to the previous run, and is it enough for the product decision?
+You'll build that number from probabilities, implement its failure-resistant details, and write an evaluation report that answers a more important question than "is the score low?": is this score comparable to the previous run, and is it enough for the product decision?

-Key idea: Perplexity is a next-token fit metric for causal language models.
+Prediction-fit metric: Perplexity is a next-token fit metric for causal language models.
 It's useful when you keep the evaluation contract fixed.
 It isn't a score for factuality, helpfulness, or safe product behavior.

 A causal language model assigns a probability to every possible next token.
 During evaluation, you don't reward the model for a token it could have emitted.
-You score the probability it assigned to the token that actually occurred in held-out text.
+You score the probability it assigned to the token that occurred in held-out text.

 If the observed token has probability , its negative log-likelihood (NLL), or surprise, is: